icons8/lunacy-docs/docs/editing.md

 ## Duplicating

 Hold `Alt` and move the object.
 Lunacy will create a copy.
-Another way to create a copy, is by pressing `Ctrl` `D`.
+Another way to create a copy, is by pressing `Ctrl` `D`

 ## Grouping